 - Graph Details – If you drew a graph, are the intercepts labeled, and are open/closed dots used correctly for piecewise pieces?

-If the answer is “yes” to all five, you’re probably good to go It's one of those things that adds up.
-Still holds up..
+If the answer is “yes” to all five, you’re probably good to go Not complicated — just consistent.
+Which is the point..

 Practice Problems (with brief solutions)